Skip to Content

 Is Too Much Snowblower Oil Bad?

 Too much oil isn’t good for a snowblower engine.
 Many snowblower engines don’t use a pressurized oil system.
-Instead, they rely on paddles attached to the crankshaft which strike the surface of the oil inside the engine, splashing the oil to various components.
+Instead, they rely on paddles attached to the crankshaft, which strike the surface of the oil inside the engine, splashing the oil into various components.

-Problem is, when the oil is overfilled it submerges the paddles.
+The problem is when the oil is overfilled; it submerges the paddles.
 Instead of striking the oil, the paddles aerate the oil.
-Aerated oil means vital metallic surfaces aren’t adequately coated, the pockets of air create friction hot spots, which shortens the life of the motor.
+Aerated oil means vital metallic surfaces aren’t adequately coated, and the pockets of air create friction hot spots, which shortens the life of the motor.

 Too much oil causes other issues also: